Sleep mode: Sleep

+A real-time clock alarm can schedule the computer to wake from sleep mode.

 Hibernation

 Hibernation, also called Suspend to Disk on Linux, saves all computer operational data on the fixed disk before turning the computer off completely.
 On switching the computer back on, the computer is restored to its state prior to hibernation, with all programs and files open, and unsaved data intact.
 In contrast with standby mode, hibernation mode saves the computer's state on the hard disk, which requires no power to maintain, whereas standby mode saves the computer's state in RAM, which requires a small amount of power to maintain.

 Hybrid sleep

 Sleep mode and hibernation can be combined: the contents of RAM are first copied to non-volatile storage like for regular hibernation, but then, instead of powering down, the computer enters sleep mode.
 This approach combines the benefits of sleep mode and hibernation: The machine can resume instantaneously, but it can also be powered down completely (e.g. due to loss of power) without loss of data, because it is already effectively in a state of hibernation.
-This mode is called "hybrid sleep" in Microsoft Windows other than Windows XP.
+This mode is called "hybrid sleep" in Microsoft Windows starting in Windows Vista.

 A hybrid mode is supported by some portable Apple Macintosh computers, compatible hardware running Windows Vista or newer, and Linux distributions running kernel 3.6 or newer.